gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 1. Receive confirmation from GoPro (via HTTP response) that request was received.
 1. GoPro reacts to command

+{% note %}
-{% note The HTTP response only indicates that the request was received correctly.
-The relevant behavior of the GoPro must be observed to verify when the command's effects have been applied. %}
+The HTTP response only indicates that the request was received correctly.
+The relevant behavior of the GoPro must be observed to verify when the command's effects have been applied.
+{% endnote %}

 ```mermaid!
 sequenceDiagram